cimo/Ms_file_converter/README.md

 Microservice file converter.

-Depend from Ms_cronjob (use "ms_cronjob-volume" for share the certificate).
+Depend from "Ms_cronjob" (use "ms_cronjob-volume" for share the certificate).
-It's possible use personal certificate instead "Ms_cronjob", just put the certificate in ".ms_cronjob-volume" folder before the build.
+It's possible to use a personal certificate instead of "Ms_cronjob", just add the certificate in the ".ms_cronjob-volume" folders.

 ## Info: